-Federal column Fill in amount from line 11 of Form 1040.
+Federal column Fill in amount from line 11 of federal Schedule 1 (Form 1040).

 Wisconsin column Nonresidents - don't fill in any amount.
 Part-year and full-year residents - fill in any alimony you received while a Wisconsin resident.

 Line 6 Business Income or (Loss)